Max Muncy Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.6 K/9, the sixth-best in MLB.
+- The Cubs pitching staff ranks sixth in MLB with a collective 9.7 strikeouts per nine innings.

-- The Cubs have the seventh-ranked team ERA across all league pitching staffs (3.91).
+- The Cubs have the sixth-ranked team ERA across all MLB pitching staffs (3.75).

-- The Cubs will look to Steele (1-0) in his third start this season.
+- The Cubs will look to Taillon (0-2) in his third start this season.

-- In his most recent appearance -- in relief on Wednesday -- the left-hander threw 2/3 innings against the Seattle Mariners while surrendering hits.
+- His most recent time out came on Sunday against the Texas Rangers, when the right-hander threw five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.